-- PINsafePort The port used by the Swivel server, normally 8080 PINsafeContext The context (application URL) of the Swivel server, normally "pinsafe" PINsafeSecret The shared secret as configured in the Agent entry previously PINsafeSecure "True" if HTTPS is to be used for communication with, "False" otherwise PINsafeAcceptSelfSigned "True" if SSL certificate errors should be ignored
+- PINsafePort The nost find of it address of the Swiver server.
+PINsafePort The port used by the Swivel server, normally 8080 PINsafeContext The context (application URL) of the Swivel server, normally "pinsafe" PINsafeSecret The shared secret as configured in the Agent entry previously PINsafeSecure "True" if HTTPS is to be used for communication with, "False" otherwise PINsafeAcceptSelfSigned "True" if SSL certificate errors should be ignored

-- AllowNonPINsafeUsers "True" if users unknown to PINsafe should be authenticated automatically, "False" if they should be rejected - IgnoreDomainPrefix "True" if the domain prefix in usernames such as domain\user should be stripped off before checking with Swivel server - IgnoreDomainSuffix "True" if the domain suffix in usernames such as user@domain should be stripped off before checking with Swivel server - PINsafeAgentVersion Sets the Version attribute sent with the API request.
+- AllowNonPINsafeUsers "True" if users unknown to PINsafe should be authenticated automatically, "False" if they should be rejected - IgnoreDomainPrefix "True" if the domain prefix in usernames such as domain\user should be stripped off before checking with Swivel - IgnoreDomainSuffix "True" if the domain suffix in usernames such as user@domain should be stripped off before checking with Swivel server • PINsafeAgentVersion - Sets the Version attribute sent with the API request.
 The default is "3.4".
-To support user attributes, this should be set to "3.97". - PINsafeTIsProtocols Specifies which TLS protocols are supported.
+To support user attributes, this should be - PINsafeTIsProtocols Specifies which TLS protocols are supported.
 You can specify Ssl3, Tls1, Tls11 or Tls12.
 Separate supported protocols with commas.
 The default is "Tls1,Tls11,Tls12".